markomanninen/draversal/README.md

 ## Attributes
 - __path__ (list): Reset to an empty list.
-- __current__ (dict): Reset to point to the root node.
+- __current__ (dict): Reset to point to the root item.
 ## Behavior
  - Initializes the iterator for the `DictTraversal` object.
- - Resets the traversal to the root node.
+ - Resets the traversal to the root item.
  - Returns the `DictTraversal` object itself to make it an iterator.

 ## Note
-- This method resets the traversal to the root node.
+- This method resets the traversal to the root item.

 ## Example
  ```python